prajjwal1/autonomous-object-detection/README.md

 ```

 ### Evaluation
-It performs evaluation in COCO style.
-Users need to specify saved model path on which evaluation is supposed to occur.
-CocoAPI needs to be compiled.
+Evaluation in performed in COCO format.
+Users need to specify saved `model_name` in `cfg.py`on which evaluation is supposed to occur.

+CocoAPI needs to be compiled. first
 ```
 $ cd cocoapi/PythonAPI
 $ python setup.py build_ext install